 Signed in November 2010, this agreement and its protocols give unlimited air passenger services among ASEAN cities.

 Taken together, the above three Multilateral Agreements provide intra-ASEAN Open Skies for ASEAN Member States that have ratified the agreements.
-These agreements also represent the aviation sector’s contribution to the region’s vision of an ASEAN Economic Community by 2015.

 Other Strategic Partners